ipfs/kubo/ISSUE_TEMPLATE.md

 <!-- 🔥❓If you have a *QUESTION* about IPFS, please ask on our forum at https://discuss.ipfs.io 🔥❓

 The go-ipfs issues are *only* for bug reports and directly actionable feature requests.
 Please direct all other questions, ideas, or suggestions to our discuss forum.
-Remember to search the issue tracker for an existing report concerning your issue before posting, and see https://github.com/ipfs/go-ipfs/blob/master/docs/github-issue-guide.md if you are not sure how to fill in this issue.
+Remember to search the issue tracker for an existing report concerning your issue before posting.
 If you want to discuss a design idea related to ipfs but not directly related to the go implementation, please file an issue at https://github.com/ipfs/ipfs.
 -->

 #### Version information: